irudnyts/irudnyts.github.io/_drafts/2019-01-14-r-coding-style-guide.md

          main = "rpois(100, lambda = 5)")
     ```

-* Otherwise, each argument can go into a separate line, starting from a new line after the opening parenthesis.
+* Otherwise, each argument can go into a separate line, starting with a new line after the opening parenthesis.

     ```r
     list(